-If you have more leftover turkey than you know what to do with, then why not add it to this light and zesty turkey salad that will balance out all the traditional heavy Christmas food.
+If you have more leftover turkey than you know what to do with, then why not add it to this light and zesty turkey salad that will balance out all the traditional heavy Christmas food?
 This Leftover Turkey Salad is easy to adapt with whatever you have on hand, making it the perfect festive fridge raid salad.

 A nutrient dense base of spinach, rocket (arugula) and watercress mixed with a simple balsamic dressing, topped with beetroot, shredded leftover turkey, juicy clementines, avocado, goats cheese and pomegranate.

 This turkey salad is light and fresh and really has it all and it makes a nice change from all the usual festive food.
+Something a bit lighter to balance it all out.

 - Beetroot - This gives lots of chunky texture to the salad.
 We just used store bought cooked beetroot (not pickled), however you could roast your own if you prefer.
 You could also swap it for roasted vegetables like in our Winter Salad.

-- Turkey - This recipes is a great opportunity to use up leftover turkey from your Christmas roast dinner.
+- Turkey - This recipe is a great opportunity to use up leftover turkey from your Christmas roast dinner.
 You could also use chicken instead.
 Try our Roast Turkey Breast or Slow Cooker Turkey Crown.

 - Dressing - You don't want the dressing to be too over powering, as the fruit gives this salad all the flavour.
 So we went with a simple balsamic dressing that compliments it well.
 It is just a mixture of olive oil, balsamic vinegar, salt and pepper.
 You could add a little mustard too if you like.